Central Bank governor warns recovery will take longer than originally thought

 The Business Post reported that listed insurer FBD has told publicans that claims made under business interruption policies will not be paid out.
 The insurer has previously claimed it was keen to help policyholders affected by Covid-19 and on Friday joined with other insurers in signing up to measures to aid businesses.

 The Government must provide more financial supports for businesses, according to a report in the Sunday Independent.
-This is according to an interview with EY’s head of debt advisory, David Martin who says many of the State’s biggest and best-known companies need the type of support promised to SMEs.
+In an interview, EY’s head of debt advisory, David Martin, says many of the State’s biggest and best-known companies need the type of support promised to SMEs.
 The Government last week rolled out measures totalling €1 billion for small and medium-sized businesses.

-The accounting watchdog has criticised audits from EisnerAmper and EY, the Business Post said.
-The Irish Auditing and Accounting Supervisory Authority (IAASA) was particularly critical of EisnerAmper whose quality control systems were deemed to have “significant deficiencies.”
+The accounting watchdog has criticised audits from EisnerAmper Ireland and EY, the Business Post said.
+The Irish Auditing and Accounting Supervisory Authority (IAASA) was particularly critical of EisnerAmper Ireland, whose quality control systems were deemed to have “significant deficiencies”.
 EY also received warnings over its quality controls.

 The Sunday Independent also said that Revenue may overlook rules regarding directors having to physically attend board meetings during the Covid-19 crisis.
 Normally, in situations where directors don’t attend meetings in person here they would lose out on the 12.5 per cent corporation tax rate and also risk paying more tax elsewhere.